dougeby/IntuneDocs/intune/device-restrictions-ios.md

 ## Kiosk (supervised only)

 - **App to run in kiosk mode**: Choose the type of apps you want to run in kiosk mode.
 Your options:
-  - **Not configured**: Kiosk settings aren't applied.
+  - **Not configured** (default): Kiosk settings aren't applied.
 The device doesn't run in kiosk-mode.
   - **Store App**: Enter the URL to an app in the iTunes App store.
   - **Managed App**: Choose an app you added to Intune.
   - **Built-In App**: Enter the [bundle ID](bundle-ids-built-in-ios-apps.md) of the built-in app.